Jesus He Knows Me: Music video

-The accompanying music video for "Jesus He Knows Me" features Phil Collins as an unscrupulous televangelist who lives like a millionaire thanks to donations from his followers.
+The music video for "Jesus He Knows Me" features Phil Collins as an unscrupulous televangelist who uses donations from his followers to support his luxurious lifestyle.
 Collins has admitted that he was specifically parodying Ernest Angley in the video.
 According to Collins on the BBC show Room 101, Angley was flattered by the parody and did not realize that his very occupation was being skewered.
 The opening monologue, which has been mistaken for a fictional scenario for the video clip, is based on an actual story Angley had told earlier in his career and which he recounted again in 2013.
 The comedic video also features band members Tony Banks and Mike Rutherford dressed as fellow evangelists.
-Collins, outfitted in an orange suit, tries to have his viewers raise $18,000,000 in one weekend because "the Lord told it to him."
-In the final minute on the video, money is thrown by parishioners and also rains down on the set of the fake program.
-As the toteboard reaches his goal, the amount of money shown increases to $18,000,000.
+Collins, outfitted in an orange suit, portrays the leader of the "Oasis of Faith" television ministry and claims that the Lord wants him to raise $18 million from his viewers before the coming weekend.
+During the final chorus, cash rains down over the broadcast studio and stagehands collect more from the audience in baskets and wheelbarrows, meeting the goal.
 As the song fades out, Collins continues to preach before being dragged off the set by Rutherford and Banks, a reference to the ending of the video for "I Can't Dance".

-In the video near the 1:40 mark people can be seen holding a sign reading "Genesis 3:25," referring not to the Bible's Book of Genesis but to the fact that the band had been together for twenty-five years and had had three members for most of that time.
+Near the 1:40 mark, people can be seen holding a sign reading "Genesis 3:25," referring not to the Bible's Book of Genesis but to the fact that the band had been together for 25 years at that point and had three members for most of its existence.
+The third chapter of Genesis, in reality, only has 24 verses.

 In the original version of the video, the "toll-free number" referred to in the lyrics was shown as 1-555-GEN-ESIS.
 This was covered up by a scroll bar in later edits of the video.
 (The 555 area code actually does not prefix any known toll-free telephone numbers.)

 At the Brit Awards in 1993 the video was nominated for British Video of the Year.